Compare our three levels of cover

 Our Gold package gives the same great value as Admiral cover but up to £75,000 and with added extras.

 Our full-featured Platinum package is for people who demand extra security and peace of mind.
 Cover up to £150,000.

-What is covered by contents insurance?
+What is contents insurance?

 - Electrical items

-If you take out contents insurance with us, your belongings will be covered for theft, vandalism, fire damage, water damage and even natural events like lightning strikes.
+If you aren't sure if your items can be covered, just call one of our friendly team on 0333 220 2090 who will be happy to help.If you buy our contents insurance, your belongings will be covered for theft, vandalism, fire damage, water damage and even natural events like lightning strikes.